amaralibey/MixVPR/README.md

 ## Trained models

-GSV-Cities framework (https://github.com/amaralibey/gsv-cities) has been used for training all models in our paper.

 ![1675808347647](image/README/1675827430348.png)

+All models have been trained on GSV-Cities (https://github.com/amaralibey/gsv-cities).

-## Weights
+### Weights

 <table>
 <thead>